The Danger of Human Trafficking Is No Secret in Nepal. Why Is It Still So Common?

 Day after day, sex workers on GB Road—both those who chose to go there and those who were trafficked—face an array of dangers.
 Though state health workers and NGOs frequently make HIV testing available, other diseases, such as tuberculosis, go largely unchecked.
 And despite the abundance of free condoms, some clients insist on unprotected sex.
 Others come to the district specifically looking for sex with minors.

 Asma says many of the Nepalese women she knows on GB Road also come from Sindhupalchok, which was hit hard by the 2015 earthquake.
-A surprising number, she says, are from the Melamchi municipality, which is where her home village is located.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+A surprising number, she says, are from the Melamchi municipality, which is where her home village is located.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 Back in Melamchi, finding residents who are willing to talk about the phenomenon is difficult, in no small part because traffickers are also members of the community.
 Those who do speak say many trafficking victims are tricked into thinking India is just one stop on their way to the Middle East, where they’ll be given high-paying jobs.